FSD Logo - White

 Context

 Afghanistan is one of the countries most contaminated by mines and explosive remnants of war, a legacy of nearly four decades of armed conflict.
+Since 1989, about 45,000 Afghan civilians have been recorded to have been killed or injured by landmines and explosive remnants of war, the majority of them being children.

-Often involved in accidents: “butterfly” mines, are well-known small green plastic devices that were dropped by Soviet helicopters during the conflict in the 1980s.
+Often involved in accidents, “butterfly” mines are well-known small green plastic devices that were dropped by Soviet helicopters during the conflict in the 1980s.
+More than one million butterfly mines reportedly remain in the country.

-The Taliban takeover in 2021 has further hampered humanitarian activities due to interruptions in funding, complications during border crossing closures and the prohibition of the delivery of risk education to women and girls over the age of twelve.
+The Taliban takeover in 2021 has further hampered humanitarian activities due to interruptions in funding, complications during border crossing closures, and the prohibition of the delivery of risk education to women and girls over the age of twelve.

 Some children have no option but to cross mined areas to reach school.